Znám's problem: The problem

 A closely related problem concerns sets of integers in which each integer in the set is a divisor, but not necessarily a proper divisor, of one plus the product of the other integers in the set.
-This problem does not seem to have been named in the literature, and will be referred to as the improper Znám problem.
+This problem does not seem to have been named in the literature, and is referred to here as the improper Znám problem.
 Any solution to Znám's problem is also a solution to the improper Znám problem, but not necessarily vice versa.

-History
+Origin

 Znám's problem is named after the Slovak mathematician Štefan Znám, who suggested it in 1972.
-Barbeau (1971) had posed the improper Znám problem for $k=3$, and Mordell (1973), independently of Znám, found all solutions to the improper problem for $k\le 5$.
-Skula (1975) showed that Znám's problem is unsolvable for $k<5$, and credited J. Janák with finding the solution $\{2, 3, 11, 23, 31\}$ for $k=5$.
+Earlier, in 1971, Barbeau had posed the improper Znám problem for $k=3$, and soon afterward Mordell, independently of Znám, found all solutions to the improper problem for $k\le 5$.
+Then, in 1975, Skula showed that Znám's problem is unsolvable for $k<5$, and credited J. Janák with finding the solution $\{2, 3, 11, 23, 31\}$ for $k=5$.